 When the order is created, the commission is created with the “Not Confirmed” status and when the order goes to Paid, the commission automatically gets the “Pending” status, which means that the commission is ready to be paid.

 You can see the commission status as shown in the following screenshot.

-- ‘pending-payment‘ this status is not triggered by any order, it can only be triggred by automatic payment and will be like this until the payment is not confirmed by the gateway
+- ‘pending-payment‘: this status is not triggered by any order, it can only be triggered by automatic payment and will be like this until the payment is not confirmed by the gateway

 You can edit the commissions’ status in bulk to any of the following: